TheRealJP/AI-Driven-Robot-Simulation/README.md

 # AI-Driven-Robot-Simulation

 ## About
-The AI code can be found in my "Markov-Decision-Proces" repo Robotics code can be found in this repo
+The AI code can be found in my "[Markov-Decision-Proces](https://github.com/TheRealJonathanPeers/Markov-Decision-Proces)" repo.
+Robotics code can be found in this repo

 For the AI part we used Markov Decision Proces (MDP).